gangof1/techtest/docs/setup.md

 #### Hints:
 * 500 orders will have been created, each order with 1 or 2 products assigned with a fixed quantity: 1.
   * for testing purposes orders will be dated between '`2025-01-01`', '`2025-03-31`' and each one will have '`Order ....`' as name and '`Order description ...`' as descritpion
-* 100 Products will have been created too, each with stock set to 500.
+* 100 Products will have been created too, each with starting stock set to 500.
 * Consider starting creating a new order or pick an order having #id between 1-500 to test any other API call that require existing order data.